datakind/new-america-housing-loss-public/README.md

 10. Run the tool against your data:
     1. For Mac/Linux, run `python DKHousingLoss.py /path/to/input_data/`
     2. For Windows, run `py DKHousingLoss.py C:\path\to\input_data\`
+    3. **N.B.
+You must include the terminating slash on the directory name, e.g., .../input_data/**
 11. The output will be available one level up from your data directory in a folder called `output_data`
     1. The `analysis_plots` directory contains time series and correlation analysis of your content
     2. The `data_summaries` directory contains a summary of evictions/foreclosures by geocode (enriched with American Community Survey (ACS) data)